CharlesLenk/wire-shelf-hooks/README.md

 ## Printing

 PETG or similar filament is recommended for printing the hook.
 PLA is not recommended because it loosens more over time when under tension, making it more likely to fail.

+## Dimensions

+With the default settings, the hook has a 20mm interior radius, 30mm exterior radius, and a width of 5mm.

+These values and more can be edited directly in `hook.scad`, or by setting additional parameters in the included export script.

 ## Cloning this Repository